 7) 3-dimensional reconstruction of nerve cell networks (1970ís and 1980ís).
 Prof. Levinthal extended the use of computers in another true pioneering direction: the production of a 3 dimensional view of cellular networks derived from images of serial sections of tissues.
 These methods were subsequently used to demonstrate the reproducible patterns of nerve cells grow in a highly reproducible manner during development and in the establishment of their final synaptic connectivity.
 These methods were also applied to the study of nerve cell regeneration after damage.

 In the course of these years of research, a great number of graduate students and postdoctoral associates were mentored by Prof,.
 Levinthal.
 Most have gone on to productive and often distinguished careers in academic research.
-They include Alan Garen, and Frank Rothman (gene-protein co-linearity) , Milton Schlesinger and Ann-Marie Torriani (intragenic complementation), David Fan and David Schub (virus-host interactions), Milton Adesmik, Winston Salser, Robert Zimmerman and Grant Fairbanks (RNA metabolism), Marty Zwick, Barry Honig, Louis Katz, and Irwin Sobel (computing and protein structure) and Eduardo Macagno and Peter Sajovic (neurobiology).
+They include Alan Garen, and Frank Rothman (gene-protein co-linearity) , Milton Schlesinger and Ann-Marie Torriani (intragenic complementation), David Fan and David Schub (virus-host interactions), Milton Adesnik, Winston Salser, Robert Zimmerman and Grant Fairbanks (RNA metabolism), Marty Zwick, Barry Honig, Louis Katz, Richard Gordon (computed tomography, morphogenesis) and Irwin Sobel (computing and protein structure) and Eduardo Macagno and Peter Sajovic (neurobiology).
 He collaborated with his wife FranÁoise on the structure of bacterial pores.

 In coming to Columbia in 1968, Cyrus Levinthal completely reorganized the study of biology on the Morningside campus, merging the Departments of Zoology and Botany into a new Department of Biological Sciences.
 His years of chairmanship during the late 19060ís and 1970ís forged a new modern department that reacquired much of the distinction that Columbia enjoyed during the early part of the 20th century.
 He also led a reformation in the teaching of introductory biology, putting emphasis on the description of hierarchical biological structures and processes starting from a firm understanding of their molecular nature.